 Hey Girls and welcome to our Guiding God’s Girls Podcast.
 Today we are interviewing an author, and I love her books, so she is here to talk with us a little bit about her story.
 So Lisa, can you please tell us a little bit about yourself?

 Well, I’m a mom, who lives in Colorado Springs, Colorado.
 My kids are pretty big these days, 21, 18, and 14.
 And when my kids got to be teenagers I started to be more interested in writing for teenagers.
-I think that’s how you discovered me, through my YA fiction.
-I just love writing YA, but I write all kinds of things, I write for Adults, and I write nonfiction as well.
+I’m not sure, but I think that’s how you discovered me, through my YA fiction.
+You know, I just love writing YA, but I write all kinds of things, I write for Adults, and I write nonfiction as well.

 I love it!
 I love that I can be involved in people’s lives from the time that they are children until they grow up.